WienWong/Environmental_Data_Analysis/README.md

 # Environmental_Data_Analysis
-Environmental data analysis for Jinan city, China.
+Environmental data analysis for a Chinese city.
 As a preliminary expectation, the data would be expressed in temporal-spatial domain for air quality analysis.